-Tolerance is your ability to limit the emotional impact of people who upset you.
+Tolerance is a soft skill that enables you to limit the emotional impact of people who upset you.

 Consider the following situations where a colleague might upset you:

 - When you are speaking in a meeting, they cut you off mid-sentence to tell you your idea won’t work in front of your peers.

 - When reviewing your work, they offer harsh criticism with no suggestions for how to improve it.

 - When you ask them for help, they complain to their manager that you are distracting them from getting their work done.

 Getting upset at any of these situations is entirely understandable and justifiable.
 However, allowing yourself to become upset does not benefit you in any way.
 This is the essence of why you learn to be tolerant.